hmdbbgh/MFO-Algorithm/README.rst

 changing their position vectors.

-Since the MFO algorithm is a population-based algorithm, the set of moths is represented in a matrix below where n is the number of moths and d is the number of variables (dimension).
+Since the MFO algorithm is a population-based algorithm, the set of moths is represented in a matrix below, where n is the number of moths and d is the number of variables (dimension).
 For all the moths, we also assume that there is an array for storing the corresponding fitness values where again n is the number of moths.

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.3.PNG